mbahvw/kit-katacoda-scenarios/kubectl-advance/step13.md

-# Interacting with node - Part I
+# Interacting with Node - Part I

-In this scenatrio, we will create a deployment configuration by adding some toleration to the pods so that they can be created or migrated into the control/master node.
+In this section, we will create a Deployment configuration by adding some toleration to the Pods so that they can be created or migrated into the control/master Node.

-The reason is that we only have 2 nodes( a control a.k.a master node, and a worker node).
-By default, the control node is tainted with `node-role.kubernetes.io/master`,  therefore, any pod that does not have a teloration matching the node taint cannot be deployed into the control node.
+The reason is that we only have 2 Nodes (a control a.k.a master node, and a worker node).
+By default, the control node is tainted with `node-role.kubernetes.io/master`,  therefore, any Pod that does not have a toleration matching the node taint cannot be deployed into the control node.

-Let's now take a look at the deployment manifest file and check the  added tolerations:
+Let's now take a look at the Deployment manifest file and check the added tolerations:

 `cd ~/deployment && cat nginx-deployment.yaml | grep  -A5 tolerations`{{execute}}

-We can now Deploy the manifest using either teh apply or create command:
+We can now deploy the manifest using either the apply or create command:

 `kubectl create -f nginx-deployment.yaml`{{execute}}

-Verify that the pods have been created:
+Verify that the Pods have been created:

 `kubectl get pods`{{execute}}